-With CI you commit, build and test everyone’s code changes as you go.
+With continuous integration you commit, build and test everyone’s code changes as you go.
 Integrating frequently throughout a project means you can minimize conflicts, check how everyone’s changes interact, and address any bugs before they become deeply entrenched and relied on by other functionalities.

 CI forms the first half of a continuous integration and delivery/deployment (CI/CD) pipeline – the ongoing process of committing, building, testing, staging and releasing each change, which delivers feedback at every stage and enables you to constantly iterate and improve.

 Implementing CI/CD requires cultural changes to enable collaboration between different functions, adoption of new processes and workflows, and tools to automate the steps involved and enable an efficient pipeline.